 If HUD awards MDHA funding that is targeted for families with specific characteristics or families living in specific units, MDHA will use the assistance for those families.
-These may include special purpose vouchers such as Mainstream, Family Unification and Non-Elderly with a Disability.

 5.2 MDHA PREFERENCES

 The Metropolitan Development and Housing Agency will select families from the waiting list based on the following preferences.
 Only the Residency and Application Purged from the Most Recent HCV Waiting list preferences will be available for online applications submitted during an open enrollment period.